SUNY Downstate Health Sciences University

 - Providing students with the knowledge, theories, and skill required in the field of Medical Informatics;

 - Providing students with a challenging and supportive learning environment;

 - Providing students opportunities to collaborate with faculty from College of Medicine, College of Nursing, and the School of Health Professions;

 - Providing extensive relevant clinical experience, which will prepare students to practice in different health care facilities and in urban communities;

 - Creating a culture of professionalism.

-The SUNY Downstate Medical Center Medical Informatics Program is a member of International Medical Informatics Association (IMIA), Academic Forum of American Medical Informatics Association (AMIA), and Academic Organizational Affiliate of Healthcare Information and Management Systems Society (HIMSS).
+The SUNY Downstate Health Sciences University's Medical Informatics Program is a member of International Medical Informatics Association (IMIA), Academic Forum of American Medical Informatics Association (AMIA), and Academic Organizational Affiliate of Healthcare Information and Management Systems Society (HIMSS).